 - Speakers come along in their own time out of good-will, so we’ll strive to keep comments and questions relevant and any criticism constructive.

 - As a group we agree to highlight any concerns over whether someone is high or low in a supportive manner within the group.
-As an individual member we should feel comfortable to let the group know how we are feeling.
+Individual members should feel comfortable to let the group know how they are feeling.

 - Regardless of how we are feeling, we agree not to get confrontational with any person at a gathering.
 If any of us have particular issues with another member of the group, then this should be discussed with the facilitator outwith group time.

-- We all agree never to come to the group intoxicated, either with alcohol or recreational drugs.
+- We agree never to attend gatherings under the influence of alcohol and/or recreational drugs.

-- It’s fine to take time out, but please let us know you’re ok.
+- It’s fine to take time out, but please let a facilitator know you are ok.

-- Keeping to time is important, especially leaving the venue tidy by closing time.
+- Keeping to time is important, especially leaving the venue tidy by the end.

 - We want to take care of the environment we use for our gathering, clearing up after we’ve finished and, if necessary, washing the dishes.
 We will respect the rules of the premises.